BuzzWallet

 Project Overview

-This is a question my partner and I asked ourselves at the beginning of our 10 week UI/UX design bootcamp with Bits of Good - a Georgia Tech computer science organization focused on building digital products for local Atlanta non-profits.
-For our bootcamp project, we decided to focus on an aspect that all Georgia Tech students share regardless of year or major - possession of a BuzzCard.
+For our project, we decided to focus on an aspect that all Georgia Tech students share regardless of year or major - possession of a Georgia Tech BuzzCard.

 Solution